 I found myself agreeing and disagreeing with the points raised in the videos about Jackson’s comments.
 However, I ultimately came to the conclusion that dating sucks and it sucks even harder for black women.
 According to reports from dating apps, black women are the least desired by men of all races, including their own.
 In media, black women are portrayed from mammies to jezebels.
 Then there’s colorism, which pits black women against each other all because of the shade of their skin.

-As a young, black woman, navigating the dating world constantly leaves me both afraid to find love and wanting to explore it –– especially interactions with non-black men.
-I am proud of my skin tone, my 4C hair and my African heritage.
-Yet, I often times feel insecure about myself when surrounded by my white/non-black peers or even fellow black women who are flawless.
+As a young, black woman, navigating the dating world constantly leaves me both afraid to find love and wanting to explore it –– especially in interactions with non-black men.
+I am proud of my skin tone, 4C hair, and African heritage.
+Yet, I oftentimes feel insecure about myself when surrounded by my white/non-black peers or even fellow black women who are flawless.

 I don’t think black women will ever have the right answers about dating and relationships, but the conversations will continue.
 We have so much to offer and deserve so much love, regardless of the unwritten rules.